jacobcantwell/aws-batch-serverless-pipeline/README.md

 # AWS Batch and AWS Step Functions

+## Build Status

+This is pre-alpha code, completely untested.

+## Summary

 This architecture decouples the batch engine and workflow orchestration.

 * Workflow creation is defined in JSON and can also integrate with non-AWS Batch applications